Course

 - Engineers and designers new to CFD simulation who want to gain a thorough foundation.

-- Engineers and designers looking to refresh their CFD knowledge and stay up-to-date with the latest techniques.
+- Engineers and designers looking to refresh their CFD knowledge and stay up to date with the latest techniques.

 - Technical managers who work with CFD simulation engineers and want to gain a better understanding of the processes and challenges within CFD.